Camborne: Transport

 The A30 trunk road now by-passes the town around its northern edge.
 The old A30 through the town has become the A3047.
-There is a small bus station on Union Street, which has featured in tales by Cornish comedian Jethro.

 The railway station is a half-mile south from the town centre, with a level crossing and footbridge at its eastern end.
 Camborne railway station used to be famous for its short platforms, which meant that passengers on main line services between London Paddington and Penzance could only board and alight from certain carriages.
 Partly because of this not all services stopped at Camborne, preferring nearby Redruth (which is also classed by Great Western Railway (GWR) as a short station stop).
 The platforms have been upgraded but the memory lives on, again partly in stories by the comedian Jethro.
 Camborne railway station is served by CrossCountry and GWR trains.
+CrossCountry provide one service in each direction from Plymouth-Penzance.

 Camborne was, for a quarter of a century, one of the termini of Cornwall's only tram service.
 This system was opened in November 1902 and ran a regular service to Redruth until it closed in September 1927.

 Sport

 Camborne RFC were established in 1878 and are one of the most famous clubs in Cornwall, having produced numerous Cornwall players over the years.
 In 1987 Camborne were the highest placed Cornish club in the newly formed National leagues when they entered at 1987–88 Courage Area League South (equivalent to National League 2 South today).
 Camborne is one of the grounds used by the Cornish rugby team and has hosted many notable international sides including the New Zealand 'All Blacks' in 1905, 1924 and 1953, Australia in 1908, 1947 and 1967, South Africa 1960, United States 1977 and numerous other touring sides such as the South African Barbarians and Canterbury (NZ).
 Since 2006 it was agreed to ground share the Recreation Ground with local Division One team the Cornish Pirates and the ground has undergone major refurbishment including a new stand for the 2007–08 and 2008–09 seasons.
-This arrangement ceased as of 2012 season and the Pirates now play at the Mennaye Field in Penzance.

-Notable local rugby players include Josh Matavesi 18-year-old debut for Fiji against Scotland in 2010, his younger brother Sam, debut against Canada in 2013, Roger Arthur, Llanelli and Wales and Andy Reed, Camborne, Bath, and Scotland British Lions Luke Charteris, Wales.
+Notable local rugby players include Josh Matavesi 18-year-old debut for Fiji against Scotland in 2010, his younger brother Sam, debut against Canada in 2013.

-Economy

-The region of Camborne, Pool and Redruth district is currently at the centre of a £150 million redevelopment, which hopes to reverse social and economic decline in this former industrial heartland.